unxversal/cxmpute-core/markdown/markets.md

 *   **B. Position Held Open:**
     *   **Maintenance Margin (MM):** Not explicitly "locked" by moving between `balance` and `pending` continuously, but the system monitors if the user's `USDC.balance` (plus any unrealized PnL on the position relative to margin) drops below MM requirements.
     *   **Funding Payments (Perps):** Directly debited/credited to `USDC.balance` periodically.
-    *   **Daily P&L Settlement (Perps - if implemented):** Unrealized P&L is realized and `USDC.balance` is adjusted.
+    *   **Daily P&L Settlement (Perps):** Unrealized P&L is realized and `USDC.balance` is adjusted.
 The `pending` margin amount usually remains unchanged unless a margin top-up or withdrawal occurs.
 Your `perpsDailySettle.ts` does this.

 *   **C. Closing a Position (Partially or Fully):**
     *   When a position is reduced, a proportional amount of the Initial Margin held in `USDC.pending` is released back to `USDC.balance`.